 There are many houses designed by Gaudí but, surely, Casa Batlló is the most appealing to young children.
 It is not only because of its outrageous façade but, once inside, it is like entering a fantasy world of round shapes and organic forms.
 The roof terrace with its imposing chimneys is beautiful but don’t take the lift to get there.
 Instead, climb the stairs to submerge into the depths of the ocean sea, the most beautiful part of the house for me.
 The photograph on the balcony, however, is quite overpriced and not really worth it.

-The new added feature to the visit is the interactive mini tablet included with the entrance fee.
-It is great to see the nature based forms of the house really coming into life and a really nice way to see how the Batlló family lived at the time.
-As with all modern gadgets, this app will keep the kids occupied as you wonder around.
+The newly added feature to the visit is the interactive mini-tablet included with the entrance fee.
+It is great to see the nature-based forms of the house really coming into life and a really nice way to see how the Batlló family lived at the time.
+As with all modern gadgets, this app will keep the kids occupied as you wander around.
 You can see what to expect on this video:

 - Children under 7: Free